 How To Know If You’re A Problem Gambler

 While some bettors can go on streaks of winning many wagers in a row, the opposite is also true.
 However, there is a large difference between being a bad sports bettor and being a problem gambler.
-The key difference is how much it impacts you as well as the people around you and how negatively those impacts are felt - you can be bad at sports betting, most people are but if you’re bad in a way that hurts you or your loved ones, you might want to take a step back and analyze the situation.
+The key difference is how much it impacts you as well as the people around you and how negatively those impacts are felt - you can be bad at sports betting, most people are, but if your sports betting losses are hurting you or your loved ones, you might want to take a step back and analyze the situation.
 If you are unsure where you fall, consider these questions listed below.
-If you find yourself saying yes (or thinking about the question too long) for some of all of them, we advise that you seek help from a qualified expert, when you are ready to.
+If you find yourself saying yes (or thinking about the question too long) for some or all of them, we advise that you seek help from a qualified expert, when you are ready to.